Contents

 Individual investors

 Individual investors like you and me can purchase bonds directly through brokerage accounts.
 This allows for greater control over investment decisions.
-Investors have the ability to tailor a bond portfolio to specific needs and risk tolerance.
-However, it also requires a deeper understanding of bond markets, credit ratings, and interest rate risk.
+Investors can tailor a bond portfolio to their specific needs and risk tolerance.
+However, this also requires a deeper understanding of bond markets, credit ratings, and interest rate risk.

 Alternatively, individual investors can indirectly invest in bonds through mutual funds or exchange-traded funds (ETFs) specializing in bonds.
 These funds offer diversification benefits, professional management, and lower minimum investment requirements.
 They are suitable for investors who want to participate in the bond market.
 Investors can avoid the complexities of individual bond selection.